-- CCT 1116 FOUNDATIONS Classroom instruction in the different types of foundations used in residential construction.
+CCT 1116 - FOUNDATIONS - Classroom instruction in the different types of foundations used in residential construction.
 Lay-out and setup of a conventional foundation for a residential dwelling.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CCT 1133 BLUEPRINT READING (Prerequisites: CCT 1116, CCT 1163 and CCT 1236) The study of the different plans in a set of house plans and the symbols used in each of them to identify the parts of a structure.
+Six semester hours.

+CCT 1133 - BLUEPRINT READING - (Prerequisites: CCT 1116, CCT 1163 and CCT 1236) The study of the different plans in a set of house plans and the symbols used in each of them to identify the parts of a structure.
 Two hours lecture.
 Two hours lab.
-Three semester hours. - CCT 1163 CONSTRUCTION MATHEMETICS This course includes the fundamental principles of practical problems in mathematics that carpenters may encounter in the workforce.
+Three semester hours.

+- CCT 1163 CONSTRUCTION MATHEMETICS This course includes the fundamental principles of practical problems in mathematics that carpenters may encounter in the workforce.
 Three semester hours credit.
 One hour lecture, four hours lab. - CCT 1236 FLOOR & WALL FRAMING Theory and practical work experience in estimating, cutting, and installing floor and wall framing members.
 Two hours lecture.
 Eight hour lab.
-Six semester hours. - CCT 1244 CEILING & ROOF FRAMING (Prerequisites: CCT 1116, CCT 1236, and CCT 1163) Theory and practical work experience in estimating materials for ceiling and roof framing members.
+Six semester hours. - CCT 1245 CEILING & ROOF FRAMING (Prerequisites: CCT 1116, CCT 1236, and CCT 1163) Theory and practical work experience in estimating materials for ceiling and roof framing members.
 Hands-on experience in measuring, cutting, and the installation of different types of ceiling and roof framing members.
 One hour lecture.
 Eight hours lab.
 Four semester hours. - CCT 1315 INTERIOR/EXTERIOR FINISHING & CABINET INSTALLATION (Prerequisites: CCT 1116, CCT 1236, and CCT 1163) The study of all areas of interior wall, ceiling and floor finishing and cabinet making.
 Two hours lecture.
 Eight hour lab.
-Five semester hours.
+Five semester hours. - CCT 2243 COST ESTIMATING Preparation of material and labor quantity surveys from actual working drawings and specifications.
+Three semester hours credit.
+Two hours lecture, two hours lab.